Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Experiments

 \paragraph{Training.}

-Our \shortname is initialized with the weight of Dynamicrafter~\cite{xing2024dynamicrafter} and trained using AdamW~\cite{loshchilov2019decoupled} with a learning rate of $1 \times 10^{-5}$ and a batch size of 32.
-We use a progressive training strategy to improve convergence and stability, First, we train the model to generate a single geometric modality, \ie the point maps, on a fixed resolution of $512 \times320$.
-Next, we introduce the multi-resolution training scheme to improve generalization and robustness, which includes various resolutions: $512 \times384$, $512 \times320$, $576 \times256$, $640 \times192$.
+Our \shortname is initialized with the weights of DynamiCrafter~\cite{xing2024dynamicrafter} and trained using AdamW~\cite{loshchilov2019decoupled} with a learning rate of $1 \times 10^{-5}$ and a batch size of 32.
+We use a progressive training strategy to improve convergence and stability.
+First, we train the model to generate a single geometric modality, \ie, the point maps, at a fixed resolution of $512 \times 320$.
+Next, we introduce a multi-resolution training scheme to improve generalization and robustness, which includes various resolutions: $512 \times 384$, $512 \times 320$, $576 \times 256$, $640 \times 192$.
 Finally, we progressively add additional geometric modalities, \ie, the ray and depth maps.
 Training is conducted on 4 NVIDIA H100 GPUs with a total training time of approximately one week.

 \paragraph{Inference.}